nikhil-shrestha/sample-projects/Neo4J-Intro/README.md

 Well, there you have it!
 A beginner article to start with Neo4J.
 More interactive workspaces to be added in the subsequent articles.

+Just try how good you fare after reading this article using this link https://neo4j.com/graphacademy/neo4j-certification/.

 **Reference**